 October 16, 2018 | Downtown Marriott, Davenport & Dubuque Rooms | Des Moines, IA

-The meeting will also include the announcement of the winners of the BIFAD Prize for Scientific Excellence and an update on a BIFAD-commissioned study on the U.S. benefits and capabilities leveraged of USAID investments in developing country agriculture and food security.
-Following an introduction by Dr. Rob Bertram, Chief Scientist, USAID Bureau for Food Security, a keynote address by Dr. Lawrence Haddad, Executive Director of the Global Alliance for Improved Nutrition (GAIN), and framing remarks by Dr. William Masters, Professor of the Friedman School of Nutrition Science and Policy at Tufts University, two panels will address: 1) aspects of the enabling environment that can help accelerate private sector engagement in nutrition and 2) key drivers of private sector engagement to improve diet quality, including aspects of labeling, marketing, standards, and accountability systems.
-A public comment period is scheduled from 11:30am-12:00 pm CDT.
+The meeting also included an update by Dr. Joseph Glauber, Senior Research Fellow for the International Food Policy Research Institute on a BIFAD-commissioned study on the U.S. benefits and capabilities leveraged of USAID investments in developing country agriculture and food security.
+After an introduction by Dr. Rob Bertram, Chief Scientist, USAID Bureau for Food Security, 2018 Food Prize Laureate Dr. Lawrence Haddad, Executive Director of the Global Alliance for Improved Nutrition (GAIN) gave a keynote address, followed by framing remarks on diet transformations by Dr. William Masters, Professor of the Friedman School of Nutrition Science and Policy at Tufts University.

 September 12, 2018 | National Press Club, Murrow/White/Lisagor Room | Washington, DC